Feilner/homebridge-plc/README.md

 2. You enable the polling mode
 3. You enable the push mode and instrument your PLC code to send the values

-## <a name='poll'></a>Poll values form PLC
+## <a name='poll'></a>Poll values form PLC by homebridge-PLC plugin
-To enable this you have to set `"enablePolling": true;` platform level and on each individual accessory with individual interval in seconds.
+To enable this you have to set `"enablePolling": true;` platform level and on each individual accessory with individual interval in seconds `"enablePolling": true, "pollInterval": 10,`

+Example to poll the contact sensor state every 10 seconds
+	{
+		"platforms": [
+				{
+				"platform": "PLC",
+				"ip": "10.10.10.32",
+				"rack": 0,
+				"slot": 2,
+				"enablePolling": true,
+				"accessories": [
+					{
+						"accessory": "PLC_ContactSensor",
+						"name": "ContactSensor",
+						"enablePolling": true,
-		`"enablePolling": true, "pollInterval": 30,`
+						"pollInterval": 10,
+						"db": 12,
+						"get_ContactSensorState": 25.2
+					}
+				]
+			}
+		]
+	}

-## <a name='push'></a>Push values from PLC
+## <a name='push'></a>Push values from PLC to homebridge-plc plugin

 It possible to send updates of values directly from the plc to the homebridge-plc plugin.
 This is especially useful when you want notifications form your home app about open/close of doors or just a faster response e.g. with PLC_StatelessProgrammableSwitch.
 To enable this you have to set `"enablePush": true,` platform level and optional the `port`.

 The push takes place via an http request to the configured port with the keyword "push".
-In order to avoid that additional configurations between the PLC and the Homebrige-plc-Plugin have to be synchronized, the interface is kept very simple.
-The interface that the PLC operates consists only of the keyword 'push', the database number 'db', the address within the db 'offset' and the value 'value'.
+In order to avoid that additional configurations to be shared between the PLC and the homebrige-plc-Plugin, the interface is kept very simple.
+The interface that the PLC has to use consists only of the keyword 'push', the database number 'db', the address within the db 'offset' and the value 'value'.
+This allows to on the PLC to create a simple interface to push changed values to the homebridge-plc plugin e.g. I created a FC with just one input of type `ANY` to push all kind of values.

 The value is assigned to all matching ('db' and 'offset') get_* accessory configurations.
 All information is transmitted within the URL and in decimal.

 For example the push from the PLC is done as 'http://homebridgeIp:8080/?push&db=1014&offset=1&value=3'